 The Library Reading Room is open for research by prior appointment during the Museum's regular operating hours, and is subject to staff availability.
 An appointment to do research must be made with at least one week advance notice to the Registrar/Collections Manager or Archives Assistant.
 Appointments on evenings or weekends will be granted when possible, but must be made at least two weeks in advance.
-Please arrange an appointment by contacting the Archives Assistant Lisa Pike by email or by phone at (920) 684-0218 x113.
+Please arrange an appointment by contacting Archives Assistant Lisa Pike in by email or by phone at (920) 684-0218 x113.

 The use of certain manuscripts, records, and photographs are restricted for preservation purposes.
 For this reason researchers should telephone or write ahead to the Registrar/Collections Manager in order to guarantee that the items that they are looking for are available.
 Filling out the below Research Request Form and submitting it to the Registrar/Collections Manager will assist the staff in this process.

 Photo and copying services are currently available through the Museum.
 Please see Reproduction Services for more information.

 The researcher assumes full responsibility for conforming with the laws of libel, privacy, and copyright which may be involved in his/her use of manuscripts, photographs, and other materials.